awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

 In contrast, *minor version upgrades* include only changes that are backward\-compatible with existing applications\.
 You can initiate a minor version upgrade manually by modifying your DB instance\.
 Or you can enable the **Auto minor version upgrade** option when creating or modifying a DB instance\.
 Doing so means that your DB instance is automatically upgraded after Amazon RDS tests and approves the new version\.
 For information about performing an upgrade, see [Upgrading a DB Instance Engine Version](USER_UpgradeDBInstance.Upgrading.md)\.

 If your MySQL DB instance is using read replicas, you must upgrade all of the read replicas before upgrading the source instance\.
-If your DB instance is in a Multi\-AZ deployment, both the writer and standby replicas are upgraded\.
-Your DB instance might not be available until the upgrade is complete\.
+If your DB instance is in a Multi\-AZ deployment, both the primary and standby replicas are upgraded\.
+Your DB instance will not be available until the upgrade is complete\.

 **Topics**
 + [Overview of Upgrading](#USER_UpgradeDBInstance.MySQL.Overview)